— Topics —

 As an example, consider a 400 kcal of breakfast (a slice of toast, ham, fried egg).
 Even if the caloric intake increases, I think adding a burdock salad, cheese, beans, sautéed mushrooms, etc., to breakfast will suppress hunger at lunch and help reduce the rise in blood glucose levels.

-I believe it’s partly because that by constantly eating indigestible foods that contain a lot of fiber, or foods that take a long time to digest, undigested food will remain in the gut which suppresses hunger and decreases the absorption rate.
+I believe it’s partly because that by constantly eating less digestible foods that contain a lot of fiber, and foods that take longer to digest, undigested food will remain in the gut, which suppresses hunger and decreases the absorption rate.
 It might also be possible that the fiber itself slightly hinders absorption.

 Fibrous vegetables